Dogs in warfare: Law enforcement

-As a partner in everyday military police work, dogs have proven versatile and loyal officers.
-They can chase suspects, track them if they are hidden, and guard them when they are caught.
-They are trained to respond viciously if their handler is attacked, and otherwise not to react at all unless they are commanded to do so by their handler.
+As a partner in everyday military police work, dogs can chase suspects, track them if they are hidden, and guard them when they are caught.
+They are trained to respond if their handler is attacked, and otherwise not to react at all unless they are commanded to do so by their handler.
 Many police dogs are also trained in detection, as well.

 Drug and explosives detection

 Both MWDs and their civilian counterparts provide service in drug detection, sniffing out a broad range of psychoactive substances despite efforts at concealment.
 Provided they have been trained to detect it, MWDs can smell small traces of nearly any substance, even if it is in a sealed container.
 Dogs trained in drug detection are normally used at ports of embarkation such as airports, checkpoints, and other places where security and a need for anti-contraband measures exist.

 MWDs can also be trained to detect explosives.
 As with narcotics, trained MWDs can detect minuscule amounts of a wide range of explosives, making them useful for searching entry points, patrolling within secure installations, and at checkpoints.
 These dogs are capable of achieving over a 98% success rate in bomb detection.